espressif/esp-faq/docs/en/software-framework/wifi.rst

 What is the definition for Wi-Fi channel?
 Can I select any channel of my choice?
 ------------------------------------------------------------------------------------------

-  A channel refers to a specific frequency channel within the allowable range of frequencies allocated for use by Wi-Fi systems.
-Different countries and regions use different channel numbers.
-Please refer to `ESP8266 Wi-Fi Channel Selection Guidelines <https://www.espressif.com/sites/default/files/documentation/esp8266_wi-fi_channel_selection_guidelines_en.pdf>`_.
+  - A Wi-Fi channel is a frequency range used for wireless communication.
+Different countries and regions have regulations on the available Wi-Fi channels.
+For example, in North America, the Wi-Fi channel ranges from 1 to 11, while in Europe, the Wi-Fi channel ranges from 1 to 13.
+For more details, please refer to `ESP8266 Wi-Fi Channel Selection Guidelines <https://www.espressif.com/sites/default/files/documentation/esp8266_wi-fi_channel_selection_guidelines_en.pdf>`_.

 --------------